danielparkdp/Change-Logify/README.md

 AI Powered Changelogs generator for Devs!

 Ideas:
-Leverage the power of git, intuitive for devs
+Leverage the power of git/github for source of truth, intuitive for devs

 Use
 `git log --oneline --no-decorate`